-On a related note, one of my favorite parts of exotic journeys is reading the lush descriptions of the food eaten by the narrators (fiction or non).
+One of my favorite parts of exotic journeys is the lush descriptions of food.
 Peter Mayle’s A Year in Provence made me want to pick up and move to France, so I could live on bread, olive oil, and wine.
 But I also like to flip through cookbooks (and ogle their colorful photos), whether or not I plan to make any of the recipes.
-Through memoirs by Ruth Reichl and Anthony Bourdain, I’ve learned about the workings of restaurants (the front and back of the house), as well as the different ways in which people can express their love for food.
+And, yes, I jumped on the sourdough bandwagon during the early stage of the pandemic by creating my own sourdough—and by reading a quirky story called Sourdough by Robin Sloan.